bxparks/rpn83p/docs/USER_GUIDE_COMPLEX.md

 The complex display modes (`RECT`, `PRAD`, `PDEG`) are independent of the trigonometric modes.

+### Display Mode Affects Linking

 This is also a good place to note that the `2ND LINK` function is the only complex functionality that is affected by the display mode.
-The `2ND LINK` function merges 2 real numbers from `Y` and `X` registers using the display mode that is *currently* in effect.
+The `2ND LINK` function merges 2 real numbers from `Y` and `X` registers using the *display mode* that is currently in effect.
 (It did not make sense for it to do anything else.)

 In other words: